- Avid Xbox One fans are no strangers to using the Teredo protocol to boost up their connection.

-How to fix the Teredo error on Xbox One
+How can I fix the Teredo error on Xbox One?

 Teredo is unable to qualify message will prevent you from using Xbox app on your Windows 10 PC.
 This can be a big problem for some users, and speaking of issues, here are some similar problems reported by users:

 - Teredo failed to open tunnel adapter – This is a common problem with Teredo, and in order to fix it, you need to reinstall the Teredo adapter.